American Express Membership Rewards Explained

 Bottom Line

 Once you are over 5/24, I would definitely consider getting Membership Rewards.
-I think we all agree that Ultimate Rewards are the easiest rewards to use, but Membership Rewards are a close second!
+I think we all agree that Ultimate Rewards are the easiest rewards to use.
 If you like to travel on the partner airlines listed, like Delta, these cards are definitely for you!
-These cards are transferable points cards and can be used with so many transfer partners.

 Let us know if you have more questions about Membership Rewards or how to use them.
-We are always happy to help you through the travel hacking process!
+We are always happy to help you through the process!

 Red bus on London street parked by a telephone booth